GrapesShelf Life, Storage, and Spoilage Guide

 10-12 months

 Wash and dry grapes thoroughly.
 Remove from stems.
 Spread in a single layer on a baking sheet and freeze until firm.
 Transfer to freezer bags or airtight containers.
-Do not thaw before eating for best texture.

 Signs of Spoilage